el9944/py-synth-pad4all/README.md

 - a Virtual keyboard
 - 1 Oscillator
 - 1 ADSR enveloppe
 - Effects : Delay, Saturation and Glide

+This project was developed as part of the 2nd year project at Polytech Nantes.
+Originally, Pad4all is a raspberry pi synthesizer.
+This version is an export from the school's private repository.

 ## How to use it
 ### Requirement